 Internship Database: The Internship Database is a searchable database of every internship conducted by a CMC student since 2013.
 You can filter through various internship positions that SIE students have held in the past.
 You can access the database here.

 Career Service Mentors: Career Service Mentors can help you prepare your application with cover letter help, resume review, and general application advice.
-Career Service Mentors are available for walk-in appointments, Monday – Friday 9am – 5pm in the Soll Center for Student Opportunity.
+Career Service Mentors are available for virtual appointments made through Handshake, Monday – Friday 9am – 5pm PST.

 Take a look at CMC’s Unique Opportunities Page for some interesting opportunities open only to CMC students.